datanelson518/Horse-Wager-Marketing-Evaluation/README.md

 From the distribution below there is a pretty wide range of individuals making bets between the ages of 18 and 69 but the bulk of the bets are being made from individuals between the age of 18 and 40.

-Interesting findings between the male and female age distributions is that the peaks for males contributing the most bets are between 18 and 25 while the peaks for females contributing the most to bets are between 25 and 35.
+Interesting findings between the male and female age distributions is that the peaks for males contributing the most bets are between 18 and 25 while the peaks for females contributing the most bets are between 25 and 35.
 Another interesting finding was that females around the age of 40 contributed almost nothing to the betcount in the first five months of the 2018 horse racing season.

 #### Age Distributions for 2018 season